JESSEJJ89/mint-waxed/README.md

 This project implements a REST web service which serves my resume information via endpoints.
 The web service was built using the simple and powerful [C2Serve framework.](http://www.c2serve.eu/c2s-htdocs/overview.html).
 I am not affiliated with C2Serve in any way, and discovered it via a link in [Wikipedia](http://en.wikipedia.org/wiki/List_of_web_service_frameworks) at the outset of this project.

-All endpoints deliver JSON data.
+All endpoints deliver JSON data, with a CORS header.
 The base URL is http://<server>:8080/resume/ and the endpoints are:
 - *contact* - my contact information,
 - *summary* - a short description of my experience,
 - *companies* - a list of the companies where I've held professional positions,